Issue Area

 Overview

 As carbon dioxide levels continue to climb, the impacts of climate change are worsening rapidly.
-Record drought and wildfires, stronger storms and unpredictable snowpack, heatwaves and flooding are becoming the norm across the nation.
-States are witnessing dramatic changes to land cover, fish and wildlife and habitat, water systems, human welfare, agriculture, and outdoor recreation opportunities because of climate change.
+Record drought and wildfires, stronger storms, unpredictable snowpack, heatwaves, and flooding are becoming the norm across the nation.
+States are witnessing dramatic changes to land cover, fish and wildlife habitat, water systems, human welfare, agriculture, and outdoor recreation opportunities because of climate change.

-There are several types of tools that states can employ for climate adaptation, including: comprehensive plans and approaches to adaptation; regulatory tools such as building codes, growth plans, setbacks, buffers; spending tools such as capital improvements and land acquisition; and tax and market-based strategies.
-It is critical for states to assess their own climate impacts and to put policies in place to adapt to the changes that are occurring.
+There are several types of tools that states can employ for climate adaptation, including: (1) comprehensive plans and approaches to adaptation; (2) regulatory tools such as building codes, growth plans, setbacks, and buffers; (3) spending tools such as capital improvements and land acquisition; and (4) tax and market-based strategies.
+Overall, states can improve climate adaptation efforts by assessing their own climate impacts and putting policies in place to adapt to the changes that are occurring.

 Key Facts

-Natural adaptation solutions to climate change are often the cheapest, most effective, most socially acceptable and provide the most benefits.
-These include reforestation, riparian buffers, and healthy soils practices.
+Natural adaptation solutions to climate change are often the cheapest, most effective, most socially acceptable, and provide the most benefits.
+These include reforestation, riparian buffers, and healthy soil practices.

 Protection and creation of large landscapes and wildlife corridors is critical to protect biodiversity in the face of the climate crisis.